 Exactly like humans, rats too desire to feel cozy, comfy and pleasant.
 The materials that are used to construct their nests can vary from fabric, cotton to wood, twigs, cardboard and even human debris and plant material.
 The size of their nests usually varies depending on the amount of rats that inhabit it.
 Nevertheless, the average rat nest has the size of a melon.
 Keeping that in mind, decluttering your property quite often and organizing your storage spaces with less “cozy” spots and unwanted materials is a great measure to take for preventing a rat infestation to happen.

 Being well informed of the rats’ main characteristics is very important when you are dealing with a rat infestation.
 There are two common types of rats you might encounter in the Toronto area: the Norway Rats (Rattus Norvegicus) and the Roof Rats (Rattus rattus).
 Norway Rats have usually brown or grey fur while Roof Rats have brown or black.
 Norway Rats are larger than Roof Rats and they prefer places that are close to the ground.
 On the other side, Roof Rats are agile climbers and prefer building their nests on parts of your property that are elevated.
 Generally, if the conditions are suitable, female rats can give birth 3 to 7 litters a year which adds up to 4 to 22 pups.
-As you might have realized already, the rat population increases exponentially and any early sign should be reported.
+As you might have realized already, the rat population increases exponentially and any early signs should be reported.
+You also can learn how to get rid of rats in the walls if rats built a nest there.

 To conclude, discovering a rat nest and dismantling it yourself doesn’t normally put an end in your problem.
 Rats are very intelligent beings that always come up with an alternative plan.
 Furthermore, rats are known to transmit multiple diseases and so getting in immediate contact with a rat nest can be proved health risky.
 Our experts at Pest Control Toronto will use non-toxic interior treatments to take the appropriate safety measures and eradicate your endless troubles permanently!